robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 Individuals in multilayer networks became more connected as the spatial distance threshold increased.
-Mean graph strength differed across habitat layers with similar and higher graph strength in open and foraging layers, and lower strength in forest layers (Figure
+Mean graph strength differed across habitat layers with similar and higher graph strength in foraging and open layers, and lower strength in forest layers (Figure
 <a href="#fig:socres">4</a>).
 Individual graph strength increased
-sharply between 5 m and 100 m in all three habitat classes followed by a plateau in the rate of increase after 100 m (<!--TODO: figure XX-->).
+sharply between 5 m and 100 m in all three habitat classes followed by a plateau in the rate of increase after 100 m (Figure
-These results suggest the optimal social scale at which groups should be assigned is between \~20 - 100 m based on the rate at which network metrics <!--QW: which metrics?--> stabilized.
+<a href="#fig:socres">4</a>).
+These results suggest the optimal social
+scale at which groups should be assigned is between \~20 - 100 m based on the rate at which graph strength stabilized.
 For ungulates, groups are often assigned based on 50 m threshold (Lingle 2003; Lesmeries et al. 2018; Peignier et al. 2019), suggesting that given similar quantities of data, \~50 m is likely an appropriate social scale for generating social networks in caribou and similar species.